jfrog/terraform-provider-artifactory/docs/resource/repository/virtual/artifactory_virtual_helm_repository.md

 ## Argument Reference

-Arguments have a one to one mapping with the [JFrog API](https://www.jfrog.com/confluence/display/JFROG/Repository+Configuration+JSON#RepositoryConfigurationJSON-VirtualRepository).
-The following arguments are supported:
+Arguments have a one to one mapping with the [JFrog API](https://www.jfrog.com/confluence/display/RTF/Repository+Configuration+JSON).
+The following arguments are supported, along with the [common list of arguments for the virtual repositories](virtual.md):

+* `key` - (Required) A mandatory identifier for the repository that must be unique.
+It cannot begin with a number or contain spaces or special characters.
+* `repositories` - (Optional) The effective list of actual repositories included in this virtual repository.
+* `description` - (Optional)
-* `key` - (Required)
+* `notes` - (Optional)
 * `use_namespaces` - (Optional) From Artifactory 7.24.1 (SaaS Version), you can explicitly state a specific aggregated local or remote repository to fetch from a virtual by assigning namespaces to local and remote repositories.
-See https://www.jfrog.com/confluence/display/JFROG/Kubernetes+Helm+Chart+Repositories#KubernetesHelmChartRepositories-NamespaceSupportforHelmVirtualRepositories.
-Default to 'false'.
+See the documentation [here](https://www.jfrog.com/confluence/display/JFROG/Kubernetes+Helm+Chart+Repositories#KubernetesHelmChartRepositories-NamespaceSupportforHelmVirtualRepositories).
+Default is 'false'.

-Arguments for Helm repository type closely match with arguments for Generic repository type.

 ## Import

 Virtual repositories can be imported using their name, e.g.

 ```
-$ terraform import artifactory_virtual_helm_repository.foo foo
+$ terraform import artifactory_virtual_helm_repository.foo-helm-virtual foo-helm-virtual
 ```